TheLeopard65

 HackTheBox TwoMillion Machine - HomePage

-• On inspecting the source code in the /invite endpoint.
+• On inspecting source code in the /invite endpoint.
 There is a minified Javascript (JS) file.

 HackTheBox TwoMillion Machine - Minified JS File